Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: Introduction

-Despite an abundance of structure, calculating the curvature of a line bundle in the quantum setting remains an extremely challenging task: classical tools are either not yet developed or are unavailable entirely.
+Despite an abundance of structure, calculating the curvature of a line module in the quantum setting remains an extremely challenging task: classical tools are either not yet developed or are unavailable entirely.
 Any attempt at brute force calculations quickly becomes prohibitively lengthy and tedious.
-The complications involved can already be seen in \textsection \ref{section:posAndZL}, where we carry out explicit calculations for the relatively simple case of the quantum complex projective spaces, \textbf{Proposition~\ref{prop:curvk}}.
-Fortunately, the worst of these calculations can be avoided entirely by restricting to a particularly tractable subclass, which subsumes and generalises the quantum complex projective spaces: those covariant K\"ahler structures which are irreducible.
+The complications involved can already be seen for the example of the standard Podle\'s sphere as discussed in \textbf{Example \ref{PodlesCurvature}}.
+Fortunately, the worst of these calculations can be avoided entirely by restricting to a particularly tractable subclass, which subsumes the quantum projective spaces: those covariant K\"ahler structures which are irreducible.

-Our motivating family of examples is the irreducible, or cominiscule, quantum flag manifolds $\OO_q(G/L_S)$, and this is the prime justification for restricting to the irreducible case.
-The irreducible quantum flag manifolds form a large and robust family of examples, and are a natural class to consider when attempting to extend geometric notions from the classical to the noncommutative.
-Indeed, it is becoming increasingly clear that the noncommutative geometry of the quantum flag manifolds is an essential key to understanding the noncommutative geometry of quantum groups in general.
-Here, the necessary cohomological information is provided by the forthcoming noncommutative Borel--Weil theorem~\cite{DO} (see \cite{KMOS} for the particular case of the quantum Grassmannians).
+Our motivating examples are the irreducible, or cominiscule, quantum flag manifolds $\OO_q(G/L_S)$.
+Forming a large and robust family, they are a natural class to consider when attempting to extend geometric notions from the classical to the noncommutative.
+Indeed, it is becoming increasingly clear that the noncommutative geometry of the quantum flag manifolds is key to understanding the noncommutative geometry of quantum groups in general.
+Here, the necessary cohomological information is provided by the irreducible quantum flag manifold Borel--Weil theorem~\cite{IrrBW, KMOS}.
 This allows us to prove in \textbf{Theorem~\ref{thm:HKFano}} that every irreducible quantum flag manifold, endowed with its Heckenberger--Kolb calculus, is of \emph{Fano type} in the sense of \cite[Definition 8.8]{OSV}.
-With this information in hand, we extend the noncommutative Borel--Weil theorem to a noncommutative generalisation of the classical Bott--Borel--Weil theorem for positive line bundles, \textbf{Theorem~\ref{thm:BottBorelWeil}}.

-Perhaps the most significant application of the positivity results of this paper is to the proof in \cite{DOSII} that the appropriately twisted Dolbeault--Dirac operators of the irreducible quantum flag manifolds are Fredholm.
-(For the precise formulation see \cite[\textsection11.3]{DOSII}).
-These operators provide an illuminating example of how the spectrum of a noncommutative Dolbeault--Dirac operator is shaped by the geometry of the underlying de Rham complex, and a particularly satisfying demonstration of the machinery of classical complex geometry being successfully applied to the quantum world.
-In future work it is hoped to expand and strengthen this connection, with the search for a noncommutative GAGA equivalence serving as a motivating goal.